-The bad news for Good Samaritans and families needing to re-home a dog: Despite the wonderful progress that's being made in the sheltering world, there is really no such thing as a "no-kill" shelter where people can deliver homeless pit bulls, and private (limited intake) shelters will likely turn your dog away.
+The bad news: Despite the wonderful progress that's being made in the sheltering world, there's really no such thing as a "no-kill" shelter where people can deliver homeless pit bulls, and private (limited intake) shelters will likely turn your dog away.
 Public shelters are obligated to accept homeless pets from their community.
 They do their best, but as a whole, shelters are not the nicest places for dogs to live and many are euthanized when conditions get crowded and the stress of confinement wears them down.

 If you have to surrender, would your dog stand a chance?
 The answer depends on your dog's personality as well as your shelter's reputation for placing dogs - 'pit bulls' especially.
 The best shelters advertise their dogs and maintain strong working relationships with their volunteers and local rescues.
 Check your shelter's facebook page to get an idea on how hard they work to place their dogs and how much support they receive from community partners.
 Public shelters tend to attract more adopters, but their intake is also much higher and so is their euthanasia rate.
 It's a gamble.